The original, independent guide to Lisbon

 Lisbon is a bustling and exciting city, that boasts a wide choice of activities and fascinating tourist attractions.
 The city has a welcoming and liberal atmosphere, while still embracing its deep-rooted heritage and extensive history.
 Lisbon will appeal to a diverse selection of ages and tourists; it can form a cultural trip, a nightlife extravaganza, a family holiday, a relaxed city-break or even as a base for a beach holiday.

 The Portuguese capital is constantly recognised as one of the greatest cities in the world, a claim confirmed by the “Lonely Planet Guides", who named Lisbon one of the world’s top 10 cities.
 Surprisingly, Lisbon is still one of Europe’s least visited capitals, but this is rapidly changing as new visitors discover the allure of Portugal.

-Related articles: Highlights of Lisbon - Lisbon museums
+Related articles: Top 10 of Lisbon - Secret Lisbon - Lisbon museums

 Lisbon takes around three days to discover and is the ideal destination for a weekend city-break.
 A holiday to Lisbon could be extended to seven or ten days to include all of the enjoyable day trips in the surrounding region (all of which can be visited using public transport).

 Close to Lisbon is a coastline of beautiful sandy beaches and a holiday to Lisbon could also include a few days relaxing on these glorious beaches.
 Suggested itineraries for a holiday to Lisbon could include: